HDKHALILI/JS101-programming-foundation-with-JS/lesson_5_advanced_js_collection/sort.md

   // => [ [1, 4, 2], [3, 6, 4], [6, 8, 9] ]
 ```

-**NOTE:** Using one letter parameters (`a` and `b`) in a callback for `sort` is a common convention, even though it confilicts with the style rules that says you shouldn't use sing-character variable name.
-In this it is ok.
+**NOTE:** Using one letter parameters (`a` and `b`) in a callback for `sort` is a common convention, even though it confilicts with the style rules that says you shouldn't use singl-character variable name.
+In this case it is ok.